meabert/proxmox-tips-n-tricks/README.md

 #### CPU Scaling Governor

-<p> This allows you to set a power/performance profile to your CPU(s) assuming
+<p>This allows you to set a power/performance profile to your CPU(s) assuming
-they support a variety of profiles, some only support one or two.
+they support a variety of profiles, some only support one or two.</p>

 <https://community-scripts.github.io/ProxmoxVE/scripts?id=scaling-governor>

 #### Host Backup

-<p> Enables extensive customization of backup outputs and location, not to
+<p>Enables extensive customization of backup outputs and location, not to
-be confused with Proxmox Backup Server.
+be confused with Proxmox Backup Server.</p>

 <https://community-scripts.github.io/ProxmoxVE/scripts?id=host-backup>